Dear Mathematics Student:

 kitchen and living room.
 The exact starting and ending dates for

-the program are negotiable but the target dates are early June
+the program are negotiable but the target dates are June 8

-through early August 2013.
+through August 14, 2014.
 The length of stay is also negotiable

 A list of the results of previous summer research programs, a list